Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

+# Project Title
+Anomaly Detection on FashionMNIST Dataset

-# Anomaly-Detection-on-FashionMNIST
+# Overview

-In this repository, I am designing a model, who are able to find out anomalies in FashionMNIST data.
-Here I am designing 2 different approaches, One is a baseline approach and the other is State-of-the-art (SOTA) model. </p>
+This repository showcases my project on anomaly detection within the FashionMNIST dataset, featuring both a baseline model and a state-of-the-art (SOTA) model.
+This project was developed for the **Deep Learning** course within my Master’s program in Artificial Intelligence and Robotics at [Sapienza University of Rome](https://www.uniroma1.it/it/pagina-strutturale/home).

 <h1>Task Description:</h1>
-Our task is to find out anomaly detection in FashionMNIST dataset.
+Our task is to find out anomaly detection in the FashionMNIST dataset.
 Anomaly detection on FashionMNIST refers to the process of identifying unusual or anomalous patterns in the FashionMNIST dataset.
 FashionMNIST is a popular benchmark dataset in the field of computer vision, consisting of 60,000 labeled images of 10 different fashion